-Last week I had a birthday.
-Don’t feel bad if you missed it — I have everything I need and most of what I want — so it’s all good!
+Recently I had a birthday.
+Don’t feel bad if you missed it—I have everything I need and most of what I want—so it’s all good!

 Not to be dismissed are the cards from service providers, such as insurance agents and financial advisers.
-I was first amused and then taken aback by the generic message in one such card that read:
+This reminds me, from ten years ago, I was amused and then taken aback by the generic message in one such card that read:

 “Wishing you time to slow down and enjoy your special day.”

 It took awhile, but I’ve learned the freedom of saying “no.” I now often say “no” to good things so that I may have time for the best things.
-And when I consistently do that, I don’t need to slow down to enjoy the day — I’m already moving at the right pace, which allows me to enjoy just about every day that comes along.
+And when I consistently do that, I don’t need to take time to slow down to enjoy the day—I’m already moving at the right pace, which allows me to enjoy just about every day that comes along.

 Regardless of the speed of your day, I hope the same for you.